-Blood vessels are tubes which transport blood around the body, they are lined with a thin layer of specialised cells known as endothelial cells.
-These cells help the blood travel easily along the blood vessels.
+Blood vessels are tubes which transport blood around the body; endothelial cells line the vessel walls which help blood travel efficiently through them.
 If the blood vessel breaks, three mechanisms occur to slow and stop the loss of blood.

-Primary hemostasis: Platelets are circulating cells are activated, clumping together and binding to the site on the damaged blood vessel, to form a plug.
+- Primary hemostasis: Platelets are circulating cells are activated, which clump together and bind to the site on the damaged blood vessel, to form a plug.

-Secondary hemostasis (also known as coagulation cascade): Proteins known as coagulation factors are manufactured by the liver.
+- Secondary hemostasis (also known as coagulation cascade): The liver manufactures coagulation factors which are proteins that help to control bleeding.
 A complex set of chemical reactions occurs involving coagulation factors, converting factor 1 (fibrinogen) into fibrin, long thin strands which entangle the platelets.